oevkaya/datafest_UoE_25/content/_index.md

 ---

 ASA DataFest @ EDI is organised by the School of Mathematics, at the University of Edinburgh.
-The organising committee members are Serveh Sharifi, Vanda Inacio, and Ozan Evkay.
+The organising committee members are Serveh Sharifi, Vanda Inacio, and Ozan Evkaya.

 ---